Juanormelli/FinanceApp-BE/README.md

 ## Introduction

-FinanceApp-BE is a personal project created for studying and developing an application to control investments.
-The backend service provides functionalities to manage and track financial investments efficiently.
+FinanceApp-BE is a backend service for managing and tracking financial investments, created for learning and development purposes.

 ## Table of Contents